apache/druid/docs/development/extensions-core/datasketches-hll.md

  }
 ```

-The `HLLSketchMerge` aggregator can be used to ingest pre-generated sketches from an input dataset.
-For example, an
-earlier batch processing job can be used to generate the sketches before the data is sent to Druid.
-To support this
-behavior, the sketches in the input dataset must be serialized to base64-encoded bytes.
-Then, in the native ingestion
+You can use the `HLLSketchMerge` aggregator to ingest pre-generated sketches from an input dataset.
+For example, you can set up a batch processing job to generate the sketches before sending the data to Druid.
+You must serialize the sketches in the input dataset to Base64-encoded bytes.
+Then, specify `HLLSketchMerge` for the input column in the native ingestion `metricsSpec`.
-`MetricsSpec` the `HLLSketchMerge` must be specified for the input column as shown above.

 ### Post Aggregators